SQLCipher for Android FIPS

 Reference Application

-A complete reference application is available in the examples folder of the sqlcipher-android-fips-X.X.X.zip package.
-This reference application incorporates all of the required configurations and can be used for testing or comparison purposes.
+A complete reference application is available under examples/SQLCipherAndroid/ in the sqlcipher-android-fips-4.16.0.zip package.
+It incorporates all of the configurations described above and can be used for testing or comparison purposes.

 Troubleshooting

-1. SQLiteOutOfMemoryException or unknown error (code 7) - this indicates that the Power On Self Test failed to verify the FIPS library.
-Check the build.gradle to ensure all the required settings are properly applied.
+1. SQLiteOutOfMemoryException or unknown error (code 7): the Power On Self Test failed to verify the FIPS library.
+Check the build.gradle to ensure the packagingOptions settings above are properly applied.

-2. not authorized or SQLITE_AUTH (23) errors - this indicates that the License Code was not supplied, is not valid, or has expired.
+2. not authorized or SQLITE_AUTH (23): the License Code was not supplied, is not valid, or has expired.
 Check that the application is applying the license code in the preKey hook.

-3. UnsatisfiedLinkError: or library "libsqlcipher.so" not found error - The SQLCipher library is not available for the given architecture.
-Note that SQLCipher for Android FIPS does not support x86 emulators, so you should either use an 64 bit x86_64 emulator or ARM devices for testing purposes.
-Also, check abiFilters to ensure that the platform specific libraries are not being excluded.
+3. UnsatisfiedLinkError: or library "libsqlcipher.so" not found: the SQLCipher library is not available for the given architecture.
+SQLCipher for Android FIPS does not support x86 emulators; use a 64-bit x86_64 emulator or an ARM device.
+Also check abiFilters to ensure platform-specific libraries are not being excluded.

 Please contact support@zetetic.net with any questions or to receive private support.